ludonkey/bbpress-unread-posts/readme.txt

 Tags: bbpress, topic, unread, last visit
 Tested up to: WordPress 3.4.2, bbPress 2.1.2

-Displays a read/unread icon next to threads and offers a "Mark all topics as read" button for each forum page.
+Displays a read/unread icon next to threads and forums and offers a "Mark all topics as read" button for each forum page.

 == Description ==

-Shows a read/unread icon next to threads (Marks topic as read when the user visits it).
+Shows a read/unread icon next to threads and forums (Marks topic as read when the user visits it).
 A "Mark all topic as read" button on each page allows to set the topics on that page as read.
 Developed for: http://jmonkeyengine.org